What is financial aid?

 How will I be notified of the types of aid I'm eligible for?

-After February 15th, the Admissions Office will notify prospective students in writing of any institutional grant or merit scholarship.
+Around February 15th, the Admissions Office will notify prospective students in writing of any institutional grant or merit scholarship.
 If you have applied for federal or state aid, the Office of Financial Aid will create a package specifically for your family and notify you with an official Award Letter.
 This package will contain your institutional grant or scholarship and any federal and state aid for which you qualify.
 Returning students are notified of their aid eligibility after the end of the spring semester each year they file the FAFSA.

 My SAR says I have been selected for verification.
 What does that mean?